utPLSQL/utPLSQL/docs/userguide/advanced_data_comparison.md

  - `exclude(a_items varchar2)` - item or comma separated list of items to exclude
  - `include(a_items ut_varchar2_list)` - table of items to include
  - `exclude(a_items ut_varchar2_list)` - table of items to exclude
+ - `unordered` - perform compare on unordered set of data, return only missing or actual
+ - `join_by(a_columns varchar2)` - columns or comma seperated list of columns to join two cursors by
+ - `join_by(a_columns ut_varchar2_list)` - table of columns to join two cursors by

 Each item in the comma separated list can be:
 - a column name of cursor to be compared